 An increased solubility of water-insoluble proteins of the serum followed treatment.

 The active rays were absorbed by the solution of the dye.

 Oxygen was considered indispensable to the reaction because destruction of antibody and other changes failed to take place in the absence of air.
 In the presence of an atmosphere of carbon dioxide or nitrogen the changes also failed to occur.

 Certain similarities and differences between the action of ultraviolet light and photodynamic action are discussed.

-This work was made possible because of a grant given by Lederle Laboratories, Inc., Pearl River, N. Y., which the author gratefully acknowledges.
+This work was made possible by a grant from Lederle Laboratories, Inc., which the author gratefully acknowledges.